adipratamajaya/Bookshelf/README.md

 # Bookshelft Web Apps

-sebuah web sederhana untuk memasukan buku ke rak buku, ada 2 rak buku yang pertama buku yang telah di baca dan yang ke dua buku yang belum di baca.
+A simple web to organize books into bookshelves, there are 2 bookshelves: the first is for books that have been read and the second is for books that have not been read.

 ![Alt text](apps/images/Web/web_apps.png)

 ## Teknologi

-Web ini di buat menggunakan HTML, CSS, Dan Javascript.
-Bisa menyipan data di local storage ketika di refresh data akan tersimpan di lokal storage dan data yang telah di input akan ada kembali.
+This web is created using HTML, CSS, and Javascript.
+It can store data in local storage so that when the page is refreshed, the stored data will still be available.
+Any inputted data will be saved and appear again.

 ## Latar Belakang

-ini adalah tugas sumbission dari kelas Dicoding (Belajar Membuat Front-End Web untuk Pemula)
+This is a summary assignment from the Dicoding class (Learning to Create a Front-End Web for Beginners)

 ## License